-Does the Coastal Carolina University offer conditional admission?
+Does Coastal Carolina University offer conditional admission?

 Will Coastal Carolina University accept a GED in place of a high school diploma or degree?

-Do my application materials need to be translated?
+Do application materials need to be translated?

-Why is the passport copy needed?
+Why is a passport copy needed?

-What should I do to get a student visa?
+How do I get a student visa?

-Can I defer my offer of admission?
+Can I defer or change my enrollment date?

 How do I register for orientation and classes?

 Admitted international students will receive login information to the email address included on their initial application with next steps for enrollment.
 You can also contact the email@example.com.
 Please visit our enrollment page to see a full list of the next steps for admitted students.